 Payroll systems are a staple in any business in need of streamlined compensation processes.
 The software is beginning to move forward from this basic definition as the landscape of wages and work changes, and new technology is introduced to adapt to these changes.
 As new types of work (and payment) become standard and regulations change, automated payroll processes will become even more essential to businesses.

-What tools do you think will become popular payroll software features in 2019?
+What tools do you think will become popular payroll software features over the next year?
 Let us know in the comments!

 Contributing Thought Leaders